 The best way to make your tip useful is to provide specific, timely, and credible information.

 A recent decision in Erhart v.
-Bofi Holdings clarifies that whistleblowers (even whistleblowers who signed confidentiality agreements with their employers) are permitted to take “appropriate” company documents that are “reasonable necessary” to disclose fraud to the government.
+Bofi Holdings clarifies that whistleblowers (even whistleblowers who signed confidentiality agreements with their employers) are permitted to take “appropriate” company documents that are “reasonably necessary” to disclose fraud to the government.
 The judge warned, however, that wholesale stripping of confidential documents that is “vast and indiscriminate” may not immunize the whistleblower from potential liability.

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award: